markvanderclay/djtaco/content/post/donnie-darko-soundtrack.md

 +++
 One of my favorite movies is Donnie Darko.
 I love the score, I love the soundtrack, I love it all (the Director's Cut does __NOT__ exist).
 The 80s soundtrack, mixed with a beautifully composed score, accompanies an amazing film.
 Though it is a bit out of date, I deem a review necessary.<!--more-->

-It's 2005, as a young adult in college, I found myself at a college apartment at a friend's apartment.
+It's 2005, as a young adult in college, I found myself at a college apartment at a friends.
 As most might do in my position would do, I indulged in some adult beverages.
 With a cozy group, I found that my inhibitions were thrown right out the window.
 With an evil glare, I watched the girl I thought who was interested into me gingerly flirt with my nemesis.

 What do I do next?
 Well, I do what any other self-respecting, jealous, anger filled adult would do.
 Tuck my tail between my legs, head out to my car, and listen to the full custom Donnie Darko Score and Soundtrack mix.
 After more than an hour of random friends and strangers confronting me through a knock at my window, I ignore in a blind bliss of Michael Andrews serenading me.
 This music was made for me in this moment.